hydrusvideodeduplicator/hydrus-video-deduplicator/docs/usage.md

 ## Basic usage

-1. Backup your database and files (unless you trust a stranger to not ruin your database).
+1. Backup your Hydrus database to be safe.

 1. [Enable the Hydrus Client API](https://hydrusnetwork.github.io/hydrus/client_api.html#enabling_the_api) and create an access key with all permissions.